-- 1. To provide the opportunity for Hancock residents to have access to decent and affordable housing. - 2.
+- 1. To provide the opportunity for Hancock residents to have access to decent, sanitary, and safe affordable housing. - 2.
 To encourage the retention of existing housing and construction of new housing to meet natural population growth. - 3.
 To encourage the preservation of historic structures in ways that appropriately serve the need for housing.

 - 1. It is the policy of the town to ensure that the timing and rate of new housing construction or rehabilitation does not exceed the community's ability to provide adequate public facilities (e.g. schools and municipal services). - 2.
-It is the policy of the town to keep housing affordable by planning for: - Appropriately sized lots; - · Accessory apartments; and - Clustered developments. - 3.
-To encourage the use of accessory apartments. - 4.
+It is the policy of the town to keep housing affordable by planning for: - Appropriate density; - Accessory apartments; and - Clustered developments. - 3.
+To encourage the use of accessory apartments for year-round affordable rentals. - 4.
 It is the policy of the town to encourage and direct the location of future housing so as to complement existing or planned employment patterns, travel times, and energy requirements. - 5.
-It is the policy of the town that the location of housing, related amenities and land uses should be planned with due regard to the physical limitations of the site and location to

-- current or planned public and private services such as roads and commercial/service centers. - 6.
-On July 1, 2007, the State's on-site wastewater & potable water supply system program went into effect, superseding the Town's septic ordinance.
-Property owners must now obtain a state permit for most repairs, upgrades, and new construction of on-site wastewater treatment and disposal facilities, on-site potable water supplies, and connections to municipal water distribution and wastewater collection systems.
+It is the policy of the town that the location of housing, related amenities and land uses should be planned with due regard to the physical limitations of the site and location to current or planned public and private services such as roads and commercial/service centers. - 6.
+Continue to adhere to the State's permit requirements for repairs, upgrades, and new construction of on-site wastewater treatment and disposal facilities, on-site potable water supplies, and connections to municipal water distribution and wastewater collection systems.